singularityhacker/Agile-Notes/Kanban_for_Scrum_Teams.md

 This is the main theorem in the Queuing Theory, which is also known as Little’s Law (It was described by John Little in 1961):
 The average number of work items in a stable system is equal to their average completion rate, multiplied by their average time in the system.

-On lead time vs cycle time: https://kanbantool.com/kanban-cycle-time-vs-lead-time
+On lead-time vs cycle time: https://kanbantool.com/kanban-cycle-time-vs-lead-time

 **Element Inspection Event**